PRINCE2®, an acronym for PRojects IN Controlled Environments, is a project management methodology.

-- Foundation: this level introduces the PRINCE2 method.
+Foundation: this level introduces the PRINCE2 method.
 The PRINCE2 Foundation exam aims to confirm that you know and understand the PRINCE2 method well enough to be able to work effectively with, or as a member of, a project management team working within an environment supporting PRINCE2.

-- Practitioner: the purpose of the PRINCE2 Practitioner exam is to confirm whether you have sufficient understanding of how to apply and tailor the method in a range of different project environments and scenarios.
+Practitioner: the purpose of the PRINCE2 Practitioner exam is to confirm whether you have sufficient understanding of how to apply and tailor the method in a range of different project environments and scenarios.

 PRINCE2 or other methodologies?

-Project management has more than one certification, and it can be difficult to choose the right one for you and your organization.
+Project management has more than one certification, and it can be difficult to choose the right one for you and your organisation.

 Other project management qualifications that are acknowledged worldwide include:

-- Project Management Professional (PMP) certification from PMI (Project Management Institute)
+Project Management Professional (PMP) certification from PMI (Project Management Institute)

-- AgilePM from APMG, a method focused on the management of Agile projects.
+AgilePM from APMG, a method focused on the management of Agile projects.